skurnal2/ReactProjects/bee-chat-web/README.md

 # Bee Chat Web App
-This app uses the beec-chat-rest-api (also in this repository) to get the items and uses it for an app made in react.
+This app uses the [bee-chat-rest-api](https://github.com/skurnal2/ReactProjects/tree/master/bee-chat-rest-api) to get the items and uses it for an app made in react.

 ## Screenshots
 Here are some screenshots of the BeeChat app.
 I also have included some really interesting animations in this application.